ericdorsey/regexstudyproblems/README.md

 (From spam posted to PyTutor Google group mailing list)

 #### Goal
-* Match and capture book title, edition, and author(s)
+* Match and Capture book title, edition, and author(s)

 ### Match Spaces And Substitute with `_`
 Given: